EnigmaCurry/EnigmaCurry-vcv-pack/README.md

 with [Lilac Looper](https://library.vcvrack.com/LilacLoop/Looper)).

 Transport works both in standalone VCV Rack, or as a VST (VCV Rack Pro / Cardinal).
-It can synchronize with your host DAW transport or other external MIDI via MIDI-CV, or you can use the on-device trigger buttons for `PLAY`, `ARM`, and `RESET`.
+Transport can be controlled with your host DAW transport buttons (play/stop) or other external MIDI transport via MIDI-CV, or you can use the on-device trigger buttons for `PLAY`, `ARM`, and `RESET`.

 ![Transport](screenshots/Transport.png)

  * Set `LENGTH` to the number of clock cycles (eg. beats, bars) that you wish to record.
-(Or click the button to disable it, and to record an unlimited length.)
+(Or toggle the button next to it OFF, to disable it, and to record an unlimited length.)
  * Input a clock signal (`CLK`) to count the number of cycles or bars elapsed.
 (Transport has an internal clock divider in the right click context menu, which defaults to `4` because there are